KS4

 Advanced Mathematics qualifications are highly regarded by employers and universities.
 They are often required or recommended.
 Studying mathematics helps you develop skills in logical thinking, problem-solving and decision-making, which are valued by employers across many job sectors.
 Mathematics leads to a vast array of careers, including but not limited to Accounting, Finance, Research Science, Meteorology and Software Development, business management, psychology, banking, ICT, engineering and medicine, to name just a few

-Please click here for the GCSE Math curriculum map
+Please click here for the curriculum plan

 -